outmaneuver/outmaneuver/README.md

 # Hi, I'm Outmaneuver 👋

 I'm a freelancer in Programming, Web Applications and Game Development.
-Living in Canada, I've been programming for about 8+ years.
+Living in Bulgaria, I've been programming for about 8+ years.
 All I do is work, work and um.. work.
 You can find me working every day.
 It's all just code and code.

 Need something done?
 Hit me up!
 Maybe I'll be able to help you.